crypto-com/chain-desktop-wallet/README.md

 ## Manual Build for Development

 ### For M1 Chip Macs 💻
-At this moment, the project could only be compiled with `node` in `x64`.
+At this moment, the project could only be compiled with `node` in `x64` binary version.

 Please check the installed binary version of your `node`: